garv1908/neural-network/README.md

 ### CNN

-A little more complex to understand, but has a lot of fun functions that a bunch of libraries let you experiment with!
+A little more complex to understand, so I won't be explaining it in detail here, but there are a lot of fun layers that a bunch of libraries let you experiment with!
 I used tensorflow and played around with a sequential model with an adam optimizer and used a small dropout rate to prevent overfitting (something that the other model completely lacked).

 ## Some final words